-In Fig. 4 the zonal mean planetary waves at the latitude circles of our ground-based radiometers were shown.
+In Fig. 5 the zonal mean planetary waves at the latitude circles of our ground-based radiometers were shown.
 Certain observed features in the ground-based data could be explained with the zonal mean data set.
-However, certain inconsistencies between the 10 local and the zonal mean data sets remain, such as the absence of strong oscillations locally at Seoul in contrast to the zonal average at 37° N or the dominant oscillation with a period of 16 days at Bern in contrast to the dominant wave with a period of 20 days in the zonal mean data.
-To explain these remaining inconsistencies, the longitudinal variations of the wave amplitudes with periods of 20 days and 16 days are shown in 15 Figs. 5 and 6, respectively.
-The upper panels show the longitudinal dependence of the amplitude of oscillations in water vapor on 0.05 hPa as observed by Aura MLS at the latitude circles of our ground-based instruments.
+However, certain inconsistencies between the local and the zonal mean data sets remain, such as the absence of strong oscillations locally at Seoul in contrast to the zonal average at 37° N or the dominant oscillation with a period of 16 days at Bern in contrast to the dominant wave with a period of 20 days in the zonal mean data.
+To explain these remaining inconsistencies, the longitudinal variations of the wave amplitudes with periods

+Figure 6.
+Amplitudes (top panel) and phase (bottom panel) of the 20-day wave in water vapor on 0.05 hPa as observed by Aura MLS and the three ground-based microwave radiometers during boreal winter 2011/2012.
+The bold symbols are from the ground-based radiometers (Bern at 7.5° E, Sodankylä at 26.6° E and Seoul at 127° E), and the thin symbols connected with dashed lines are from Aura MLS at the latitudes of the ground-based microwave radiometers (37° N for Seoul, 47° N for Bern and 67° N for Sodankylä).

+of 20 days and 16 days are shown in Figs. 6 and 7, respectively, based on Aura MLS water vapor data.
+Aura MLS data have been averaged into bins of 20° longitude and 2° latitude, where the central latitude corresponds to the latitudes of the three ground-based measurement locations.
+The upper panels of the figures show the longitudinal dependence of the amplitude of oscillations in water vapor on 0.05 hPa as observed by Aura MLS at the latitude circles of our groundbased instruments.
 The lower panels show the phase in time with respect to 1 December 2011.
 In addition, the amplitudes and phases from the ground-based observations are shown at the corresponding longitudes.
-Since the 20 data from Aura MLS on 0.05 hPa has a vertical resolution comparable to the one from the ground-based microwave radiometers, a convolution of the satellite data with the averaging kernels of the ground-based instruments is not required for the data with the averaging kernels of the ground-based instruments is not required for the data analysis.
-In the previous section it was shown that the 20 day wave on 0.05 hPa is present in the zonal mean at the latitude circle of Seoul, but not locally above Seoul.
-This is not an inconsistency since Fig. 5 shows that the 20 day wave at 37° N diminishes between 90° E and 180° E, i.e. at the longitude of Seoul.
-For the latitude of Bern, the 20 day wave in water vapor on 0.05 hPa is strongest at approximately 30° W with a relative amplitude of 10 % and has two other maxima at 110° W and 70° E. The longitudinal variations and the phase of the 20 day wave at the latitude circles of Seoul and Bern are similar, indicating that the 20 day wave is a large-scale wave affecting a broad range of latitudes.
-At 67° N, there are two maxima with a relative amplitude of approximately
+The data from Aura MLS on 0.05 hPa have a relatively coarse vertical resolution that is only slightly better than the vertical resolution from the ground-based microwave radiometers.
+Therefore a convolution of the satellite data with the averaging kernels of the ground-based instruments is not required for the data analysis.
+To check whether this statement holds true in our case, convolution tests have been performed where the following figures showing satellite data have also been created with convolved satellite data sets.
+This led to very similar results to those in the figures with the unconvolved (original) satellite data.

+In the previous section it was shown that the 20-day wave on 0.05 hPa is present in the zonal mean at the latitude circle of Seoul, but not locally above Seoul.
+This is not an inconsistency since Fig. 6 shows that the 20-day wave at 37° N diminishes between 90 and 180° E, i.e., at the longitude of Seoul.
+For the latitude of Bern, the 20-day wave in water vapor on 0.05 hPa is strongest at approximately 30° W with a relative amplitude of 10% and has two other maxima at

+Figure 7.
+Analogous to Fig. 6 but for the 16-day wave.